SecretsMarket/SecretsExchange/README.md

 All secrets descriptions are public and get be found directly via the smart contract.

 Once a secret is appraised and validated, it can be purchased for higher than the appraisal price by anyone.
 15% of funds are awarded to the validator, 15% awarded to the appraiser, 5% to the governance DAO (owner), and 65% to the sharer of the secret.

+Secrets are split into 3 parts so that three validators can see portions but not all of the secret when validating its contents.

 Ideally the owner of the contract is transferred to an Aragon DAO so onlyOwner modifier specifies a group rather than one address for decentralized governance if that is desired by deployer.